qiyuan-wang/hxValidator/README.md

 # hx-validator.js

-Just write your requirements on DOM data- attributes, **hx-Validator** would handle the rest.
+Just write the requirements on DOM data- attributes, **hx-Validator** would handle the validation stuff.

 And it's pure js.